ashishprasher/easy-linter/README.md

 {
   "extends": "./node_modules/easy-linter/index.js"
 }
-3. You can create .eslintignore file in root directory of the project to ignore directory/files from linting rules
+3. You can create .eslintignore file in root directory of the project to ignore directory/files from linting rules.